den-materials/project-03/README.md

 ###### When is it due?

-* **Friday, October 27th** - Project pitches.
+* **Monday, January 22nd** - Project pitches.
 You must be prepared to talk about the problem you are planning on solving, the proposed value added to your user, and what you can do better than your competition.

-* **Wednesday, November 15th** - Completed project deliverables due and presentations!
+* **Wednesday, February 7th** - Completed project deliverables due and presentations!

 ---